hikims/KISTLab-of-cell-signaling-analysis/README.md

 # KISTLab-of-cell-signaling-analysis
 README

 These files are open-source for computing cell signaling pathways and are made up of C/C++.
+In this README, we explain mainly important functions, parameters, and main alogorithm.
+More detail information for this open-source refers to each cpp files.

 Compiling

-In Linux and macOS, the exec.sh can compile the main.cpp executables, as well as Boolean.cpp, functions.cpp, and initial_data.cpp with
+In Linux and macOS, the exec.sh can compile the main.cpp executables, as well as Boolean.cpp, functions.cpp, and initial_data.cpp.

+	g++ -std=c++11 main.cpp initial_data.cpp Boolean.cpp functions.cpp -lm
+	./a.out
 	chmod +x exec.sh
 	./exec.sh

 According to the user computer system, -std=c++11 in exec.sh can be changeable.
 If the user wants to calculate variation by a specific parameter, use cat filename.txt | xargs -L 1 ./a.out in exec.sh.
 (Some examples are written in exec.sh.)

 Parameters